VladislavTimofeev/digitalLibrary-Servlets/README.md

 #### Book :

-Administrator can add, delete, update and get books.
+We can add, delete, update and get books.

 Requests :

-- POST /addbooks - create new book
+- POST /books - create new book
 - GET /books — get a list of books
-- PUT /upbooks/{id} — edit book by id
+- PUT /books/{id} — edit book by id
-- DELETE /delbooks/{id} — delete book by id
+- DELETE /books/{id} — delete book by id

 #### User :